schlotg/viage-shopping-list/docs/services.md

 Each Shopping list item is going to have a name, description, quantity, and a purchased flag to indicate if it has been purchased or not.
 The _id field will be used internally by the service to uniquely track each item.
 We export the interface so it can be used by components interacting with the data.

 ### Data Retrieval and Storage
 Normally a service would save and retrieve data from a server.
-Viage doesn't try to duplicate functionality that is already in the DOM.
+Viage doesn't try to duplicate functionality that is already in the Browser.
 I reccomend using the [fetch API](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch).
 It is an excellant modern interface that supports promises and is available across the 4 big browsers.

 Since writing server code is beyond the scope of this tutorial, we will write to the browser's local storage instead.
 Add the following code to the shopping-list-service: